By Ken Zurski

 Theodor Seuss Geisel, better known as Dr. Seuss, wrote dozens of children’s books that still today reach best seller’s lists and thrill a new generation of fans each and every year.
 His work, however, as a songwriter is not as celebrated.
 But when reminded, the songs penned by Seuss are just as enduring and whimsical as his books.

 Of course, Seuss did not write the music, only the words, so his credit is in the lyrics.
-He wrote the tunes mostly for television specials.
-For instance, in The Cat in the Hat, a television short released in 1970, and based on his first children’s book, Geisel wrote several original songs including the bouncy, “The Gradunza” (The old, moss-covered, three-handled family gradunza), the catchy “Cat, Hat” (Cat, hat, in French, chat, chapeau.
-In Spanish, el gato in a sombrero.),” and the playfully teasing, “Calculatus Eliminatus” (Calculatus eliminatus always helps an awful lot.
-The way to find a missing something is to find out where it’s not), all with Seuss’s clever wordplay and sing-song rhyme pattern .
+He wrote the tunes mostly for television specials and all with Seuss’s clever wordplay and sing-song rhyme pattern.
+For instance, in The Cat in the Hat, a television short released in 1970, and based on his first children’s book, Geisel wrote several original songs including the bouncy, “The Moss Covered Three-Headed Family Gradunza”

-Some credit the Seuss writing style to a Life magazine article in 1956 that criticized children’s reading levels, specifically “primers” or textbooks with simplified words and phrases, like “Dick and Jane.”
+Seuss’s writing style is often credited to a Life magazine article in 1956 that criticized children’s reading levels, specifically “primers” or textbooks with simplified words and phrases, like “Dick and Jane.”
 Geisel was asked to write a story using a vocabulary list of just over 200 words.
 He picked the first two words that rhymed, cat and hat, and went from there.
 It certainly wasn’t like any story in a textbook, that’s for sure, and critics praised “The Cat in the Hat” for its originality.

 Several years later when Seuss wrote the lyrics for songs in his television specials, he seemed to relish the opportunity to ratchet up the silliness even more.
 Seuss’s words just seemed to work with music, oftentimes using traditional melodies, sometimes with an original score.
 The man credited with composing or arranging most of the music for Seuss is Dean Elliott, a Midwesterner from Wisconsin, who conducted orchestras for the Tom and Jerry shorts before hooking up with Seuss.
 Later he worked with Bugs Bunny creator Chuck Jones.